remy/remysharp.com/public/drafts/cost-of-a-slide-deck.md

 1. I've been invited as speaker.
 I should be trusted that I can deliver my slides on the day.
 2. Quite often I'll write my slides the day before.
 I construct the narrative of the talk in my head and in blog posts in the months leading up, but the final result you'll see on stage is the first time it's all been put together.

 An organiser *offering* to help review my talk is very different.
 This is optional and a service they're offering.
+If you'd benefit from a review or a full run through, then absolutely take the opportunity, and in fact, if the organiser hasn't offered and you want

-So, should you (have to) deliver your slides ahead of time?
+So, should you have to deliver your slides ahead of time?
 No. The event trusts you.
 You're a professional.

 ## Getting paid